 For indirect addressing, the effective address computed from the eight address bits of the instruction is used to fetch a 16-bit word that supplies the address of the target word.
 If the most significant bit of this word is "0", the 15 least significant bits provide the address of the target word.
 However, if the most significant bit of this word is "1", this specifies a further level of indirect address.
-In that case, the 15 least significant bits refer to the address of the target, depending on whether its most significant bit is "0" or "1".
+In that case, the 15 least significant bits refer to the address of another word which could provide the final address of the target, depending on whether its most significant bit is "0" or "1".
 Thus, multiple levels of indirect addressing continue until a word is fetched with a most significant bit of "0".
 Such multiple levels of indirect addressing are only allowed in the 32K-word address range operations.